 I love the fact that you have thought through all these systems and you’re branding a lot of these systems internally too.
-You don’t talk about doing something, you’re putting it into a system or a playbook that is specific to your company.
+You don’t just talk about doing something.
+You’re putting it into a system or a playbook that is specific to your company.
 Tell us about your growth.
-How have you grown in the organization because when you came to the company was it at a different size?
+How have you grown in the organization?
+When you came to the company, was it at a different size?
 How many locations did you have when you joined?

 There were seven locations.

 You’re four times the size already and continuing to grow.
 How have you had to grow as a leader and what specifically have you worked on for yourself as a leader?